teambit/docs/docs/quick-start.md

 Your browser has been opened to visit: http://bit.dev/bit-login?redirect_uri=http://localhost:8085...
 ```

-You now have a collection.
-On bit.dev you can see the export command that you will use later to export components to this collection.
+You now have a scope.
+On bit.dev you can see the export command that you will use later to export components to this scope.

 <div class="learn-more">